Dechrissen/website/blog-posts/pokemon-solus-rgb.md

 If you want to play the romhack, you can find it [here on GitHub](https://github.com/Dechrissen/poke-solus-rgb) or [here on RomhackPlaza](https://romhackplaza.org/romhacks/pokemon-solus-rgb-game-boy/).

 I hope you consider playing it.
 And if you do, I hope you enjoy it!
 Feel free to [reach out](https://www.derekandersen.net/contact) if you'd like to offer any feedback, good or bad.
 And if you want to show your support, you can give the romhack's [repository](https://github.com/Dechrissen/poke-solus-rgb) a star on GitHub.
-If that's not a high enough level of support for you, there is always my [donation page](https://www.derekandersen.net/support).
-Any form of feedback or support would be greatly appreciated.
+Any forms of feedback or support are greatly appreciated.

 Until next time.